Blog

 How we threat-model AI systems: STRIDE meets MCP

-STRIDE was built for monolithic services in 1999.
-We adapted it for agentic systems where the threat surface is a 367-MCP fleet — and shipped it as a workflow your own AI client invokes through the Ansvar gateway.
+STRIDE was built for 1999 monoliths.
+How we adapted it for agentic systems and shipped it as a workflow your own AI client runs through the Ansvar gateway.

-This is how we actually do it.
-The same workflow your AI agent can drive end-to-end through the gateway.
+The same workflow is available to your AI agent through the gateway.

 Why STRIDE needed adapting#